StellarExplorerGuy/projects/info.md

-The Firefox extension is a versatile tool designed to enhance your GitHub experience by providing a seamless way to personalize and effortlessly copy essential information such as branch names, commit messages, and pull request descriptions.
-This extension is specifically tailored for GitHub users, ensuring compatibility and optimal functionality within the GitHub ecosystem.
+The extension is a versatile tool designed to enhance your GitHub/GitLab/Trello/Jira experience by providing a seamless way to personalize and effortlessly copy essential information such as branch names, commit messages, and pull request descriptions.

-Once installed, this extension seamlessly integrates itself into your GitHub environment.
-When you load a GitHub page related to a Git issue, the extension springs into action, adding a thoughtful and intuitive component directly to the interface.
-This added component becomes your go-to resource for streamlining your workflow and improving your productivity.
+Once installed, this extension seamlessly integrates itself into your GitHub/GitLab/Trello/Jira environment.
+When you load a GitHub/GitLab/Trello/Jira page related to a issue/task, the extension springs into action, adding a thoughtful and intuitive component directly to the interface.
+This newly incorporated component serves as your primary tool for optimizing your work processes and enhancing your overall efficiency ⏰.

-Imagine the convenience of a sleek and unobtrusive element, right within your GitHub workspace, that allows you to quickly select and copy branch names, commit messages, or pull request descriptions with a single click.
+Imagine the convenience of a sleek and unobtrusive element, right within your GitHub/GitLab/Trello/Jira workspace, that allows you to quickly select and copy branch names, commit messages, or pull request descriptions with a single click.
 Whether you're managing code repositories, collaborating with teammates, or reviewing code changes, this extension becomes an indispensable tool for managing and sharing essential information effortlessly.

-With this Firefox extension, you'll experience a new level of efficiency and convenience while working on GitHub.
-Say goodbye to the hassle of manual copying and pasting, and say hello to a smoother, more personalized GitHub experience.
+Say goodbye 👋 to the hassle of manual copying and pasting, and say hello to a smoother, more personalized GitHub/GitLab/Trello/Jira experience 🎉.

 ============
 // Distributing your Safari web extension